-Numbers sounds very low, but the first part of a rookie’s season is generally spent making mistakes and learning.
+Numbers sound very low, but the first part of a rookie’s season is generally spent making mistakes and learning.
 During this period of time, a rookie earns 30€ – 100€ a day.

-Probably, your first week, you’ll nearly die to try to plant 2,000 trees per day.
-Experienced planters (“old wolfs ”) will fly by you easily planting 3,000/4,000 trees a day while you stand on a stump, lost, scratching your nose or searching for your cache.
+Probably, during your first week, you’ll nearly die trying to plant 2,000 trees per day.
+Experienced planters (“old wolfs ”) will fly by you easily planting 3,000/4,000 trees a day while you stand on a stump, lost, scratching your nose, or searching for your cache.

 Is Tree planting a fun Job?